Why study Pre-Vet at MC?

 Kelsey Birchfield ’21

-Wanting to be a veterinarian her entire life, Kelsey majored in Biology and worked in veterinary clinics while a student.
-Over time, she became passionate about helping people gain knowledge about their pets’ proper healthcare and disease prevention and looks forward to becoming a licensed medical professional and an advocate for veterinary medicine as a whole.
+Wanting to be a veterinarian her entire life, Kelsey majored in Biology and worked in veterinary clinics while a student at MC.
+Over time, she became passionate about helping people gain knowledge about their pets’ proper healthcare and disease prevention.
+She graduated from UTCVM in May 2025.

-She said Maryville College, through its rigorous science program, prepared her for vet school.
+MC, through its rigorous science program, prepared Kelsey for vet school.
 “I was taught critical thinking and independent learning in labs, which sculpted my ability to think for myself and work through difficult situations under a time crunch,” she said.
-“The various courses I took trained not only my practical laboratory skillset, but also my molecular knowledge to better understand how and why certain medications and procedures are prescribed.”
+“The various courses I took trained not only my practical laboratory skill set, but also my molecular knowledge to better understand how and why certain medications and procedures are prescribed.”

 Jennifer Brigati